foerstj/loridan/README.md

 ## What I did (revisit)
 The "revisited" map variant is based on the remaster, with these changes applied:
+- Assigned separate mesh ranges to each region (same as scid ranges)
 - Translated German names, conversations etc. to English
 - Added dsres for German re-translation (fixing typos along the way)
 - Made world-location triggers multiplayer-only